bob-cd/bob-cd.github.io/docs/artifacts.md

 is akin to an abstract object store where Bob can store and retrieve artifacts.

 An artifact store is any system which has the following properties:

 - It is a web server.
 - It is reachable from the network that Bob is in.
 - Exposes an endpoint at `/bob_artifact/<path>` which:
     - When a `GET` request is made on it, the corresponding artifact is sent back.
     Here the `path` stands for a path to from which an artifact can be uniquely retrieved.
     This is like the key in Amazon's S3.
 Example: `bob_artifact/dev/test/run-id/test.jar`
     - When a `POST` request is made on it with the body being the file content, the data is saved at the `path`.
     - When a `DELETE` request is made on it, the corresponding resource is deleted at the `path`.

-A reference artifact store which implements storage using local file system can be [found](https://github.com/bob-cd/artifact-local)
+A reference artifact store which implements storage using local file system can be found [here](https://github.com/bob-cd/artifact-local).

 This gives the following advantages:

 - Bob now doesn't have to care about _how_ to store an artifact.
 - Using an artifact store details like auth, permissions etc can be offloaded outside of Bob.
 - Multiple instances of Bob can share an Artifact store.